IBM Business Automation Workflow: The Complete Guide

 YouTube video

 IBM’s journey from traditional BPM to Business Automation Workflow (BAW) mirrors this evolution perfectly.
 It’s like watching a Pokemon evolve – except instead of shooting fireballs, it’s handling complex enterprise workflows and making process managers actually smile for once.
+Today, automation can be supercharged with tools like the AI Script Generator, helping teams build automation logic faster.

 The Birth of IBM Business Automation Workflow